Haafila/Petopia/README.md

 * To develop a user-friendly and efficient pet care management system.
 * To enhance the skills and knowledge of the development team in using the MERN stack.
 * To provide a valuable tool for pet owners and care providers to improve the quality of pet care.

+## My Contribution – Appointment Management

+As part of the team, I was responsible for designing and implementing the **Appointment Management** module.
+My contributions include:

+- Implemented features for scheduling, and canceling appointments.
+- Enabled real-time time slot availability to prevent double bookings.
+- Developed admin capabilities to confirm, cancel, filter appointments, and generate reports.
+- Enabled service providers to view confirmed appointments by service type and mark them as complete.
+- Allowed users to view their upcoming and past appointments.
+- Focused on delivering a smooth and user-friendly interface for a better experience.